 173 Women Writers

 Intensive study of some aspect of literature by women.
 Examples of possible topics are: 19th-Century British Novelists; Contemporary Women Poets; and American and Canadian Short Story Writers.
 May be repeated for credit as content varies.
-Satisies Artistic Understanding (Analysis) of the Core Curriculum.
+Satisfies Artistic Understanding (Analysis) of the Core Curriculum.

 Close study of selected major plays and poems with attention to developing the ability to read the plays with ease and to experience them with pleasure.
 May be repeated for credit as topic varies.
-Satisies Artistic Understanding (Analysis) of the Core Curriculum.
+Satisfies Artistic Understanding (Analysis) of the Core Curriculum.